Bottom Line Up Front:

 Looking for the Best Roomba Deals Right Now?

 Special Holiday Deals: Before going further, I just wanted to mention that the Roomba 690 is currently on sale for a record 27% off at this listing.
-This is the cheapest Roomba that still has WiFi capability.
+This is the only 600 series with WiFi capability.

 These are the other current deals ongoing for Roomba’s right now: